What is the purpose of the Debutante Program?

 The financial commitment for participation is far less than most expect for a program of this caliber with the exceptional experience and advantages it provides to all participants.
 Modifications to a family's financial commitment can change from one year to the next.

-1. Pledge of Commitment: Each Debutante family makes an initial contribution (also known as a ‘Pledge of Commitment’) of $1,800 upon accepting the invitation to participate.
+1. Pledge of Commitment: Each Debutante family makes an initial contribution (also known as a ‘Pledge of Commitment’) of $2,700 (Including Tuxedo's) upon accepting the invitation to participate.
 This contribution, payable by check or charge card, covers basic program expenses such as waltz lessons, program materials and printing, flowers, etc.

 3. The remaining costs associated with the Program are listed below, and are totally at each family’s discretion.

 b.
 Father's and Escorts' Attire for The Debutante Ball: There is a cost for the father and two escorts to rent the mandatory formal tuxedo (white tie and tails).
-The Committee works with a specific formal-wear supplier, negotiating for fathers and escorts a most reasonable rental rate of $145 per person, which includes the tuxedo and all accessories including shoes.
+The Committee works with a specific formal-wear supplier, negotiating for fathers and escorts a most reasonable rental rate of $165 per person (included in Pledge of Commitment, which includes the tuxedo and all accessories including shoes.

 c.
 Debutante Family-Hosted Event: Each Debutante family hosts an event honoring all the Debutantes.
 What do these events look like?
 They are fun, multi-generational events that suit a family’s style, the purpose of which is to celebrate all our outstanding Debutantes.
 They need not be “MTV My Sweet 16” caliber soirees, neither do they need to be excessive or costly.
 Guest lists can include just the group involved with the current year’s Debutante program, or be expanded to include extended family and friends.
 Most often, families team up (three to five families have teamed up to host each event), to keep their event "budget-friendly."
 While it is hard to put a firm dollar value on this aspect of the program, the Committee is ready to provide assistance to a family in planning a very reasonable event ~ including venues, budgets, etc. This social aspect of the program is as fun and beneficial for the parents as it is for the youth involved.